polkadot-developers/substrate-developer-hub.github.io/docs/runtime/macros/decl_module.md

 ---
-title: "Declaring a Module!"
+title: "Declaring a Pallet!"
 ---

-The `decl_module!` macro defines the public functions exposed by your module, which act as entry points to accessing your runtime.
+The `decl_module!` macro defines the public functions exposed by your pallet, which act as entry points to accessing your runtime.
 These functions should work together to build a *generally* independent set of features and functionality which will be included with your blockchain's final runtime.
-The main logic of the macro is defined [here](https://substrate.dev/rustdocs/v1.0/srml_support/macro.decl_module.html).
+The main logic of the macro is defined [here](https://substrate.dev/rustdocs/master/frame_support/macro.decl_module.html).

-Each of the different components in the [Substrate Runtime Module Library](https://github.com/paritytech/substrate/tree/master/frame) (SRML) is an example of a Runtime Module.
+Each of the different components in [FRAME](https://github.com/paritytech/substrate/tree/master/frame) is an example of a Pallet.

 We will start by looking at the `decl_module` macro in it's most simple form: